-The duties of the Assistant Property Master shall include, but not be limited to the building and procuring of stage properties, furniture and set decoration without supervision; the maintenance, construction and finishing standards as deemed appropriate by the Property Master.
-He/she must also be able to assume all responsibilities in the absence of the Property Master.
+The duties of the Lead Property Master shall include, but not be limited to the building and procuring of stage properties, furniture and set decoration without supervision; the maintenance, construction and finishing standards as deemed appropriate by the Head of Properties.
+They must also be able to assume all responsibilities in the absence of the Head of Properties.